 The Big Island of Hawaii is known for many things including being the largest island in the Hawaiian chain.
-However, another name for the big island is the “orchid isle” and the reason for that is fascinating.
+However, another name for the big island is the “orchid isle”.

 Orchids were commercially grown as early as the early 1900s when Hawaiian business people first began growing imported orchids in large shade-houses.
 They were primarily seen as status symbols.
 But, the expertise of the local growers combined with the perfect conditions found in Hawaii helped to build a reputation for excellence in the production of orchids.
 This reputation was cemented in 1957 when the Honolulu Orchid Society exhibited 22,000 plants in St Louis – it was such a success that Hawaii was declared as the “orchid center of the world”.